lhcb/starterkit-lessons/first-analysis-steps/davinci.md

----
-layout: page
-title: First Steps in LHCb
-subtitle: An introduction to LHCb Software
+# An introduction to LHCb Software
-minutes: 10
----

-> ## Learning Objectives {.objectives}
+{% objectives "Learning Objectives" %}
-> * Learn the key concepts needed to work with the LHCb software
+* Learn the key concepts needed to work with the LHCb software
-> * Learn how to launch the LHCb software with `lb-run`
+* Learn how to launch the LHCb software with `lb-run`
+{% endobjectives %}

 Imagine you want to design and run a new particle detector.
 Apart from organizing a collaboration, creating the design and specification, and several other tasks, you will also have to find solutions to many computational challenges.